vivo-community/vivo-vagrant/README.md

  ~~~

 ## Reseting the VIVO database
-From time to time, you might also want to rollback to a clean VIVO databae.
-To do this, follow the following steps.
+From time to time, you might also want to rollback to a clean VIVO datasbae.
+A script is available at [`/provision/clear_vivo_db.sh`](./provision/clear_vivo_db.sh) to automate stopping the VIVO application, dropping the database, recreating it, and restarting the application.
 Warning - this will delete all the data in the VIVO store so be sure to have a backup or plan for restoring your data.

-A script is available at [`/provision/clear_vivo_db.sh`](./provision/clear_vivo_db.sh) to automate stopping the VIVO application, dropping the database, recreating it, and restarting the application.

 ~~~
  $ cd ~/provision/